 A nuclear project – the development of a nuclear power plant from the planning stages to the end of its life – typically spans over 100 years, from designing to licensing, building and operating, to life extension, refurbishments and waste management.
 These long-cycle projects are complex and continuously come up with the most exciting challenges, technological but also legal and financial.
 All types of nuclear jobs exist and are constantly developed to fit the challenges of nuclear power plants ‘construction, operation, life extension and waste management.

 On top of providing exciting assignments, nuclear power plants projects are present now all over the world and represent a very global industry indeed.
 Nuclear industry is experiencing a continuous growth in Asia and the Middle East as well as renewed one in Canada, Finland and UK.
-The need for skills and know-how transfer from power plant jobs to nuclear power plants jobs is tremendous and in some cases urgent.
+The need for skills and know-how transfer from power plant jobs to nuclear power plant jobs is tremendous and in some cases urgent.

 The need for skills transfer and the length of a nuclear power plant life cycle also mean that some professionals are being asked to get out of retirement to assist on some specific stages given their experience.
 Some professionals are encouraged to re enter the nuclear industry for the same reason.
 Nuclear power plant jobs are then not only a choice of professional career but also a chance to work whenever suitable, in exciting locations where nuclear power plants are located.